sora-xor/sora-docs/src/build.md

 head:
   - - meta
     - name: description
-      content: "Discover how to build on the Sora Network and leverage its infrastructure to develop decentralized applications (dApps).
-Learn about the tools, resources, and documentation available to developers, and explore the opportunities for innovation and collaboration within the Sora ecosystem."
+      content: "Discover how to build on the SORA network and leverage its infrastructure to develop decentralized applications (dApps).
+Learn about the tools, resources, and documentation available to developers, and explore the opportunities for innovation and collaboration within the SORA ecosystem."
   - - meta
     - name: keywords
       content: "build on Sora Network, decentralized applications, dApps, infrastructure, developers, tools, resources, documentation, Sora ecosystem"